 many water audits to be unreliable which can lead to unintentional, erroneous system management.
 The M36 methodology expresses metrics in terms of validity, volume and value for each water loss

 sub-component.
 Validity is the most important of these metrics, as it indicates the reliability of the other metrics in the water auditing process.
-The program will include a unique validation
+The program includes a unique validation

 process where water loss experts review supporting documentation and interview utility staff to substantiate the contents of each water audit.

-In this program, utilities will be trained on the M36 Methodology, the AWWA Water Audit, and in developing the next steps in their own system water loss mitigation control program.
-The program will consist of the following:
+In this program, utilities are trained on the M36 Methodology, the AWWA Water Audit, and in developing the next steps in their own system water loss mitigation control program.
+The program consists of the following:

 - A kick-off webinar for all participating utilities